This guide shows how to schedule and customise meal and rest breaks.

 In Approve Timesheets, there will be timesheet warnings displayed for missed breaks and if breaks are shorter in duration than scheduled.

-To make Break Planing a little easier for businesses operating in States with strict break laws, we’ve built shift templates to provide a guide for break requirements.
+To make break planning a little easier for businesses operating in States with strict break laws, we’ve built shift templates to provide a guide for break requirements.
 To date we have templates for the following states:

 When applied, these templates will automatically add meal and rest breaks to all new shifts created.
 These templates should only serve as a guide only, however, and you should always consult local workplace legislation for the most accurate legal break requirements.

-To set break templates, System Administrators should go to Business Settings.
+To set shift templates, System Administrators should go to Business Settings.

 Under the Schedule tab, select Shift Templates.

 Here you will see a list of our current shift templates.
 To apply a template to your account, click the magnifying glass icon that corresponds to the template you would like to apply.
 In the screenshots below, we’ll be applying the California template.

 In the window that follows, click the Default button.

 You’ll receive a confirmation message stating that the template has been applied.